Introduction

 Installation

-You can install the package from GitHub using the
+You can install the package from CRAN using:

 Load the iRfcb